exoad/gnsctf2021/README.md

 -flag part located in section gnsCTF

+# Fake image
+-pull and run the docker image

+Stuck On: ?

 # Quiet and falling
 -use your inspector and select the element representing the "..." and there should be an image source tag attached with a mp3 file